 “I will,” he replied.
 Then Muscle Head put a thick finger onto a button and he spoke into a speaker, his voice training to the intercoms.

 “Laura Givens, come to the office,” he beckoned and let go of the button, interlacing his fingers again.
 He looked at Daniel.

 “Miss Givens is gonna walk through that door in a few minutes, and she's gonna give you a tour of the high school.
 She's a top student, so you'll have a good time.
 Right?”

 “Good.
 Now other than that, this is your list of classes- don't lose it, since it has your classroom numbers.”
 Uncrossing his fingers once again, Muscle Head grabbed a paper from the folder and held it out to the teen.
 He took it and looked at it.

 It listed English, mathematics, science, foreign language, history, and… art.

 “I understand you haven't been around long, so your parent picked your classes for you.
 School starts at eight; if you're late, you come here and get a late pass.
 Lunch is at noon, but I see you brought your own.
-And, school ends at three forty.
+And school ends at three forty.
 Any questions?”

 “Good.
 Now, my principal always used to tell me: “Early is on time, and on time is-””

 “Very good, Mason.
-You'll fit in fine, here.”
+You'll fit in just fine here.”